ismnoiet/react-native-range-slider/README.md

 ## Usage

-If you want a working example you can check this [simple example](https://github.com/ismnoiet/react-native-range-slider-example), otherwise you can use the following example as a starting point.
+If you want a working example you can check [this example](https://github.com/ismnoiet/example_RN_range_slider), otherwise you can use the following example as a starting point.

 ```javascript
 import RangeSlider from 'react-native-range-slider'